-The participation date for the myChoices Program generally is the first day of employment in an eligible status, which is usually your first day of work after your probationary period.
+Your benefits start date is generally the first day of employment in an eligible status (usually, your first day of work after your probationary period).
 However, if you are not at work due to an illness or injury on the date your university-paid life insurance would take effect, your life insurance will not take effect until you return to work for one full day.